engswee/flashpipe/docs/github-actions-sync.md

 Skip the templates and choose `set up a workflow yourself`.

 Provide a suitable name for the workflow file e.g. `sync-any-iflows.yml` and replace the default content with the code sample below.
-Replace the tenant and authentication details accordingly.
+Replace the tenant and authentication details accordingly (adjusting the OAuth token path on Neo environment where applicable).
 ![Sync Workflow](images/setup/git-sync/03b_sync_workflow.png)

 <script src="https://gist.github.com/engswee/04840c31790070a1ba419bf431b4f1a2.js"></script>